Cordée de la Réussite "Languages and Cultures of the World"

 Objectives of the Cordée "Languages and Cultures of the World"

-- Enable students to discover their potential and develop their personal skills, particularly linguistic ones, to give them self-confidence and self-esteem.
-Make them aware of their ability to learn foreign languages, whose mastery is a determining factor in professional integration, and help them value their first and family languages, which are too often downplayed.
+- Enable students to discover their potential and develop their personal skills, particularly in languages, to boost their self-confidence and self-esteem.
+Make them aware of their ability to learn foreign languages, mastery of which is a determining factor in professional integration, and help them value their first and family languages, which are too often downplayed.

-- Foster students' cultural and scientific openness, introduce them to the human and social sciences approach, contribute to the development of their critical thinking, and prepare them for further schooling and higher education.
+- Foster students' cultural and scientific openness, introduce them to the humanities and social sciences, contribute to the development of their critical thinking, and prepare them for further schooling and higher education.

-- Foster students' personal expression, enabling them to develop their imagination and assert their individual outlook, their subjectivity, within a group and as part of projects.
-Build students' self-confidence, their ability to say and do things with a critical and sensitive eye.
+- Foster students' personal expression, enable them to develop their imagination and assert their individual outlook, their subjectivity, within a group and as part of projects.
+Help students develop their self-confidence, their ability to say and do things with a critical and sensitive eye.

 - Help students overcome certain barriers, notably psychological, cultural and spatial, that prevent them from projecting themselves into an imaginary world of academic and professional success, to enable them to build an ambitious career plan.
 Introduce them to careers and training related to foreign languages and cultures, as well as to the university environment and the expectations of higher education establishments.